peiyade/proj-pde-notes/README.md

         └── images/
 ```

-Add more notes by copying one of the existing directories and updating names accordingly.
-Keep assets (figures, tables, custom macros) inside the note folder to avoid path collisions.
+Add new notes by copying one of the directories, renaming the files, and updating the chapter metadata.
+Keep assets (figures, tables, custom macros) inside each note folder so paths remain local and conflict free.

 ## Building with Tectonic

-Tectonic ensures repeatable builds with a locked bundle URL.
-Install it locally (macOS example) according to the [official docs](https://github.com/tectonic-typesetting/tectonic):
+Tectonic provides reproducible builds with locked TeX bundles.
+Install it locally—on macOS, for example:

 ```bash
 brew install tectonic